AaronFeng753/Waifu2x-Extension-GUI/README.md

 - #### 📺Multimedia support: Supports processing Image & GIF & Video at the same time.
 - #### 😍Full image style support: Multiple built-in algorithms, 2D anime or your daily photos & videos, this software can handle all of them.
 - #### ✅Great compatibility: Multiple built-in engines, compatible with almost all modern Windows PCs.
-- Flexible multi-thread setting: You can adjust the number of threads freely while providing a complete set of settings for each engine, Take advantage of all the capabilities of your PC.
+- 📊Flexible multi-thread setting: You can adjust the number of threads freely while providing a complete set of settings for each engine, Take advantage of all the capabilities of your PC.
-- Numerous customizable settings: You can automate your workflow by adjusting the many customizable settings in the software.
+- 🛠Numerous customizable settings: You can automate your workflow by adjusting the many customizable settings in the software.
-- Smart settings: This software can automatically adjust some software settings based on your PC hardware information and the information of the files you want to process.
+- 🤖Smart settings: This software can automatically adjust some software settings based on your PC hardware information and the information of the files you want to process.
-- Easy-to-use graphical user interface.
+- 😉Easy-to-use graphical user interface.
-- Continually maintenance and updates.
+- 📨Continually maintenance and updates.

 ```
 Built-in image processing algorithm: